rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthentication;
 {{< /highlight >}}

 If you are not familiar with higher order components, make sure to read this [gentle introduction](https://www.robinwieruch.de/gentle-introduction-higher-order-components/).
+It gives you an approachable way to learn about them.

 Third, there needs to be a mechanism to pass down the authenticated user object to the other components (e.g. Navigation component).
 As mentioned, we will use React's provider pattern with the context object.
 Adjust your session handling higher order component to the following.